 Fun Fact: monarch caterpillars measure less than 1/10″ upon hatching.

-Many of you will have a hard time seeing these tiny caterpillars, and that’s why its a good idea to have them on milkweed cuttings (or potted plants) where you can leave them until you can see them…this is when your magnifying glass will come in handy!
+Many of you will have a hard time seeing these tiny caterpillars, and that’s why its a good idea to have them in food containers where you can leave them until you can 👀 them…this is when your magnifying glass will come in handy!

-Even if you can’t see your baby monarchs, they’ll leave plenty of evidence that they’ve emerged and are starting to grow:
+Even though baby caterpillars are hard to 👀 on cuttings/plants, they’ll leave plenty of evidence that they’ve emerged and are starting to grow:

-1. Spray the plants while they are inside the cage or have them on a tray where you can easily see them if they fall
+1. Spray the plants while they are inside the cage or have cutting containers on a tray where you can easily see them if they fall

 2. Mist the milkweed plants from above so water mist rains down on them.
 Spray up, and let the water fall down on to the plant.